AFM for Life Sciences Applications

 These Leishmania cells have been treated with an antimicrobial peptide, leading to highly roughened cell membranes, which can be measured and quantified by AFM.

-32 µm x 32 µm image of epithelial cells measured in liquid with AFMWorkshop's Dunk and Scan scanner.
+32 µm x 32 µm image of epithelial cells measured in liquid with an AFMWorkshop Dunk and Scan.

 Measurement of high resolution images of cells in liquid (e.g., under physiological conditions) is another possibility unique to AFM, and can give much more relevant results than electron microscopy, which requires cell fixation, leading to artifacts.